Fujifilm GFX100S

 The Fujifilm GFX100S is a mirrorless medium format camera produced by Fujifilm with Fujifilm G-mount.
 It is a smaller version of the 2019 GFX100 camera.
 The camera was announced by the corporation on January 27, 2021 at the X Summit Global 2021 together with the X-E4.
 Sales began in March 2021.

 The camera uses a 102MP 43.8 x 32.9 mm medium format sensor with 100% phase-detection autofocus coverage.
 It also has a Pixel Shift Multi-Shot capability, allowing the camera to move its sensor to create ultra-high resolution 400MP images.
-The GFX100S uses a smaller and lighter in-body image stabilization (IBIS) mechanism with 5-axis stabilization, and is capable of recording 4K video using the full sensor, and can produce raw video with an external recorder.
+The GFX100S uses a smaller and lighter in-body image stabilization (IBIS) mechanism with 5-axis stabilization than its predecessor GFX100.
+It is capable of recording 4K video using the full sensor and can also transfer raw video to an external recorder.

-Compared with the GFX100, the GFX100S is 500 g lighter, 30 percent smaller, with no interchangeable EVF, and no option for a vertical battery grip.
-The controls feature a traditional DSLR-style dial, as well as a 1.8 inch monochrome top display which can show settings.
+Compared to the GFX100, the GFX100S is 500 g lighter, 30 percent smaller, with no interchangeable EVF, and no option for a vertical battery grip.
+The controls feature a traditional DSLR-style dial, as well as a 1.8 inch monochrome top display which can display various settings.

-The camera is made out of a magnesium-alloy casing, weighing around 900 g and can operate in temperatures as low as -10 °C with a dust and weather-resistant capabilities.
+The camera weighs around 900 g and is built around a magnesium-alloy casing.
+The manufacturer claims enhanced dust and weather-resistant capabilities and the camera is fully operative at temperatures as low as -10 °C.

+A series of native lenses manufactured for the Fujifilm G-Mount by the Fujifilm company bear the official designation 'Fujinon GF' on the side of the lens barrel.
+Some authors abbreviate this to 'Fujinon G' or simply 'Fujinon'.
+A comprehensive table with a wide range of parameters for both native Fujinon GF lenses and G-mount-compatible lenses by other manufacturers is maintained here: Fujifilm G-mount (scroll to display table).